Trump Declares Coronavirus A Public Health Emergency And Restricts Travel From China

 The Trump administration announced Friday that coronavirus has been declared a public health emergency in the U.S.

-"Today President Trump took decisive action to minimize the risk of novel coronavirus in the United States," said Health and Human Services secretary Alex Azar at the White House today.
+"Today President Trump took decisive action to minimize the risk of novel coronavirus in the United States," said U.S. Health and Human Services secretary Alex Azar at a White House press conference.

-The risk of contracting the coronavirus is the U.S. is low — something that federal health administration officials emphasized repeatedly during a White House meeting.
+The risk of contracting the coronavirus is the U.S. is low — something that federal health administration officials emphasized repeatedly.
 "We want to keep it that way," Azar said.

 The declaration of a public health emergency — which will become effective Sunday at 5 p.m.
 ET — allows the government to take temporary measures to contain the spread of the virus, which so far has been confirmed is six people in the U.S.